Finite-size effects on the convergence time in continuous-opinion dynamics: Results

 \subsubsection{Lattices}

 Let us consider the asymmetric-gossip model on the $d$-dimensional lattices with linear size $L$, combined with a periodic boundary condition.
 The network contains $N=L^d$ nodes.
+We show a typical time course of the model on the two-dimensional lattice with $q=1/2$ in Fig.~\ref{fig:snapshot}.
 We show the relationship between the convergence time, $T$, and $L$ for $q=1/2$ and $d=1, \ldots, 6$ in Fig.~\ref{fig:lattice}(a).
 The figure suggests the relationship $T\propto L^z$, where $\propto$ denotes ``proportional to''.
 Then, for each dimension $d$, we estimate the value of $z$ by a linear fit between $\ln T$ and $\ln L$, as shown by the solid lines in Fig.~\ref{fig:lattice}(a).
 See Appendix~\ref{app:expo} for details of the fitting procedure.

 We show the estimated values of $z$ by the solid line in Fig.~\ref{fig:lattice}(b).
 The figure suggests up to $d=6$ that $z$ slightly decreases from $2$ as $d$ increases.
 The deviation of $z$ from $2$ for higher $d$ might be due to finite-size effects; for example, the largest linear size $L$ in our numerical simulations is only $9$ when $d=6$.
+The $z$ value being close to $2$ can be related to the dynamic exponent for the normal diffusion (Appendix~\ref{app:diffusion}).
 To later compare the present results with those for other networks, we define another exponent $\bar z$ by

 Because $N=L^d$, one obtains

 Exponent $\bar z$ decreases as $d$ increases [see Fig.~\ref{fig:lattice}(b)].

 To further characterize dynamics towards convergence, we numerically examine $\rho(t)$ for the same variety of the values of $d$ and $L$.
 In all cases $\rho(t)$ algebraically decays as a function of time before it starts to decay exponentially.
 Therefore, we assume that